matthewsides/Glossary-Of-Tech-Terms/README.md

 Moreover another common feature of an IDE would be the libaries, used in IDE's to import pre-set code, already developed into blocks for re-use to make coding easier and also shorten the amount of code in the text-editor.

+#### The use of an IDE for development of applications contrasted with not using an IDE.

 ## [5] Complier

 'High-level language is converted into binary language in various phases.'